pivotal-mea-pa/caps/README.md

     -i|--iaas <IAAS_PROVIDER>  The iaas provider for which images will be built.

-    -r|--regions <REGIONS>     Command separated list of the iaas provider's regions for which images will be built.
+    -r|--regions <REGIONS>     Comma separated list of the iaas provider's regions for which images will be built.
 This does not apply to all providers and will be ignored where appropriate.
 ```